ARRIVAL FIELD

 Internal Transit System

-The underlying mechanics of how attention, sensation, and awareness move once Presence is established.
+How attention, sensation, and awareness move once Presence is established.

 Return